shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Graphs/Floyd's Algorithm.md

         \infty & \text{No edge}
 \end{cases}
 $$
-> Vertices in this graph are 1-indexed.

-We can alternatively think of $d[i,j]$ as the length of the shortest path from $i \to j$, allowing **no immediate vertices** (paths of only 1 edge).
+While this matrix stores the edges and their weights in the graph, we can alternatively think of $d[i,j]$ it as storing the weight of the shortest path from $i \to j$, **allowing no intermediate vertices** (i.e. paths of only 1 edge).
+We can then let each vertex $1,2,3$ be intermediate vertices, and build our matrix to obtain the shortest paths between any two pairs of nodes.

 Now, let's do the following:
-1. Allow 1 to be an intermediate vertex.
+1. Let 1 be an intermediate vertex.
 Then, this changes the shortest path from $3 \to 2$ to 60, because we can traverse through 1.
 More formally, we update $d[3,2]$ because
    $$
    d[3,1] + d[1,2] < d[3,2]
    $$